 The Children’s Activity Center (CAC) contains a large gymnasium utilized for various sports activities as well as a stage/amphitheater utilized by the children for plays and assemblies.

 An extracurricular activity facilitated by the librarian assistant to provide students access to technology such as gaming apps (Success-Maker), Microsoft software, researching and keyboarding.

+The Joyce Griswold Children’s Library provides educational enhancement and is a valuable academic resource that benefits the children’s learning experience.
 An extracurricular activity designed to give students the experience of bookkeeping, researching books and checking in/out instructional materials.
 The librarian also offers an Accelerated Reading program and help with fluency and remedial literacy.

 Childhelp medical department is located within the residential facility and the nurse on duty provides consults to the Childhelp School of Village West front office staff on most medical emergencies or situations that requires medical attention.